WebDevJasonCameron/LearningWebDev_REACT/Log.md

 # REACT Initial Training

+## 2023 05 30 | Time away

+Took some time away to do some stuff: C++, Python, and data collections.
+No, I'm back on the previous Udemy course.
+Once completed, I want to do it again with a DnD web store feel.
+I only hope it won't take anther year to complete.

 ## 2023 03 02 | Next Step

 We started this tutorial with a focus on classes.
 This is unlike the previous tutorial which focussed on hooks.
 While I understand the need to distinguish the differences between the programming instructions, I did find the class OOP aproach more familiar because I come from a acedimic approach.
 I wish I really understood which is more parallel to what the industry works in...
 I think the class approach is relational.
 Yeah, I am not suprised at my biosness.
 Fight me!
 LOL.